fno2010/alto-multipart/introduction.md

-Application-Layer Traffic Optimization (ALTO) protocol {{RFC7285}} and its extensions already define several types of information resources, like Network Map, Cost Map and Property Map, to expose useful network informations to applications.
+Application-Layer Traffic Optimization (ALTO) protocol {{RFC7285}} and its extensions already define several types of information resources, like Network Map, Cost Map and Property Map, to expose useful network information to applications.
 However, many applications do not only use a single information resource to perform their traffic optimization.
 Retrieving multiple ALTO information resources is very common in many ALTO use cases.